Are you suffering from Compression Sock Confusion?

 Don’t worry – you are not alone!
 Here at Bodyment, we help you feel the support by breaking down the different types of compression socks available and which best suit your individual needs.

 When buying compression socks, no matter the reason, it is vital to purchase only graduated compression socks.
 As the word suggests, graduated compression socks improve blood flow back to the heart by providing more compression at the ankle than at the top of the sock.
 If the compression is the same throughout the sock, then in effect, the sock will “squeeze” the blood vessels and lymphatic system making it more difficult for the fluid to flow back up the leg.
 So beware of cheap brands that don’t use “graduated compression” in their terminology.
 Medical Grade graduated compression socks are classed by the amount of compression provided at the ankle and the top.
-The class of compression is measured by mmHg (milligrams of Mercury).
+The class of compression is measured by mmHg (millimetres of Mercury).
 Brands do vary slightly with the amount of compression but in general, the following rules apply:

 - CCL I (Compression Class One) 15mmHg to 21mmHg